orterforth/orterforth/README.txt

 improvement but keep the practical advantages of C interop.

-# orterforth has a few additional words #
+ADDITIONAL WORDS - PLATFORM INDEPENDENCE

 To support different platforms, while making the minimum of changes to the fig-Forth language itself, there are a small number of words added to the Forth dictionary to help make code
 system-independent:

  cl ( -- n )             Returns the word size in bytes.
-(CELL is not
+(CELL
-                part of this version of fig-Forth.)
+                         is not part of this version of fig- Forth.)

- cs ( n -- n )  Multiplies the value on the stack by the word
+ cs ( n -- n )           Multiplies the value on the stack by
-                size.
+                         the word size.
 (CELLS is not part of this version of fig-Forth.)

- ln ( n -- n )  Aligns the stack value according to CPU
+ ln ( c-addr -- a-addr ) Aligns the stack value according to
-                requirements.
-Used in CREATE when adding the name field and in other non-aligned dictionary operations.
+                         CPU requirements.
+Used in CREATE when
+                         adding the name field and in other non-aligned dictionary operations.
                          (ALIGNED is not part of this version of fig-Forth.)

- tg ( -- d )    Returns a base-36 representation of the target
+ tg ( -- d )             Returns a base-36 representation of
-                system (e.g., one of: BBC.
+                         the target system (e.g., one of: BBC.
                          CYGWIN.
 DARWIN.
 LINUX.
 PICO.
+RC2014.
                          SPECTR. etc).

- xt ( -- )      Exits orterforth (and returns to the shell,
+ xt ( -- )               Exits orterforth (and returns to the
-                BASIC prompt or equivalent).
+                         shell, BASIC prompt or equivalent).

-# It starts by installing from Forth source code #
+                         Used to exit the install process.

+THE INSTALLATION PROCESS

 First, installation code written in C reads and interprets Forth source code from the emulated disc drive, in the manner described in the Installation Manual.
-This compiles and builds up a complete Forth installation.
+This compiles and builds up the complete Forth installation.

 The fig-Forth source code comes from the Installation Manual, but is modified to allow for different platforms' processor architectures, word sizes, I/O, memory layouts, and so on.

-# It saves the completed Forth installation to disc #

 On historical platforms, when install is complete, the memory map containing the installation and the required native code is saved to the emulated disc drive.
-This is in a hex format to avoid issues with control characters used by the disc controller).
+(This is in a hex format to avoid issues with control characters used by the disc controller).